Jaydee8652/EspressoBatch/README.md

 Creates 'REFCODE_batch.txt' to store the time and location of the batch.
 Will only run calculations not flagged as previously batched.

-Batches 'batchCount' every run to avoid requesting too many resources at once.
+Batches [batchCount] every run to avoid requesting too many resources at once.
-'batchCount' by default is the number of calculations that would lead to a slurm queue length of 16.
+[batchCount] by default is the number of calculations that would lead to a slurm queue length of 16.

 Displays the final slurm queue once batching is complete